 The first surprising Mayan invention is their unique number system.
 Although the Maya created their own way to count, they were not alone in this invention.
 In fact, most human cultures, even dating back to the prehistoric period, have had at least some basic grasp of numbers.
 However, within the Maya’s ingenious system of numerical notation, there is one mathematical idea that precedes any other civilization: the concept of zero.
-The only other civilization to invent the “zero” were the Hindus, whose merchants passed it on to Arabs, who then introduced it to Europe in the Middle Ages.
+This idea was also independently conceived in India, whose merchants passed it on to Arabs, who then introduced it to Europe in the Middle Ages.
 But according to Gallenkamp, “the Maya were using the zero in their mathematics long before the Arab invasions of Europe, representing it in their inscriptions as a sea shell, an open hand, or by one of several glyphs in the form of human heads” (p.
 39).

 Numbers one to nineteen were subsequently illustrated as bars and dots expressing a value of five and one.
 While figures above nineteen “were written in vertical columns and each ascending number was twenty times that of the lower one: it was similar to our system where every number to the left of the decimal point is ten times the preceding figure” (p.
 40).

 Fun fact: The Mayan zero further served as a proxy in their impressive calendar systems.

 4. The First Chocolate Scholars